TO THE BOARD OF HIGHER EDUCATION AND CAMPUS MINISTRY

-The most significant development in our social justice ministry was the creation in the 2004-2005 year of an ongoing ministry called “The Other Six Days.”
+The most significant development in our social justice ministry was the creation of an ongoing ministry called “The Other Six Days” in the 2004-2005 Academic Year.
 The aim of this program is to connect particular Sunday worship with opportunities for education and service.
-Monthly themes for 2006-2007 included immigration, genocide awareness, corporate responsibility, poverty, women’s equality, and Native American issues.
-In each of these months was a dedicated worship service, a discussion or educational event, and a service opportunity.
+Monthly themes for 2007-2008 included environmentalism, AIDS, voting rights, hunger, workers’ rights, and heath care.
+In each month there was a dedicated worship service, a discussion or educational event, and a service opportunity.
 The educational opportunities included discussions, film screenings, and presentations.
 Service projects (see below) included fundraising, letter writing, and other hands-on activities.

 The Other Six Days: Fair Trade Chocolate Sales.
 The UM Community purchased 60 bars of fair trade chocolate to sell around Valentine’s Day and to continue our witness to fair trade and child labor free products.
 The bars were resold at $1.50 and used as a UMSA fundraiser for justice purposes.